omeid/go-resources/README.md

 ### Dude, Why?

-Yes, there is quite a lot of projects that handles resource embeding but they come with more bling than you will probably ever need and you often ended up with having dependenies for your end project, not this time.
+Yes, there is quite a lot of projects that handles resource embedding but they come with more bling than you ever need and you often end up with having dependencies for your end project, not this time.

 ### Installing